ryosukemochizuki/ryosukemochizuki/README.md

-### Hi there 👋

 ## myself
-I"m now working as an intern to help IT start-up company.🎉
+ Hi there 👋,　I"m now working as an intern to help IT start-up company.🎉<br>
 (I"m assigned a project with using frontend...Next.js, backend...Rails)

 - 21years old